lysng/themiette/content/resources.md

 #### International
 - [Shedsistence](https://shedsistence.com/): Very detailed blog and video on their tiny house build.

+### Insulation
+- [A Southerly Change Trading](https://www.asoutherlychangetrading.com/): If we had scope we would totally use A Southerly Change Trading's Mountain made sheep wool hybrid insulation.

 ### Reclaimed Material Resellers
 - [Memates Recycled Warehouse](https://mematesrecycledwarehouse.com.au/): New to us specialising in reclaimed materials based in Sydney, NSW.
 - [Recycled Building Centre](https://www.recycledbuildingcentre.com.au/): Has a great selection of windows and doors based in Sydney, NSW.